 1. Go to Preferences, then Privacy.

-2. In this place you will see the option Block cookies to adjust the type of blocking you want to perform.
+2. In this place you will see the option Block cookies so that you can adjust the type of block you want to perform.

 To access the cookie settings of the Safari browser for iOS follow these steps.
 Notes: may vary depending on the browser version:

 1. Go to Settings, then Safari.